brian-sheldon/forth-block-code/README.md

 Then I created some bash scripts to do the automation.
 The first, "xdo.words.sh", on uses the xdotool to send the Forth code to the browser.
 It is also able to automatically find the browser window using the title of the window.
 I found it necessary to have it automatically put the window in focus before sending the code to the browser.
 The firefox browser worked with no issues, but the window had to be left in focus until complete.
 I was unable to get the chrome browser to work reliably.
 It seemed unable to receive the ":" character.

 The next bash script, "xdo.sh", was used to automate the process of generating a graphic block with Forth, taking a screenshot and running the Python decoder.

+Following are the bash scripts used for automation.

+xdo.words.sh - used one time to load the Forth code to the emulator

+xdo.sh - used to automate the capture process

+snap.sh - not required, but convenient for any additional snapshots required